 How much space do rabbits need?

 Rabbits needs access to lots of space all the time.
-As we don't recommend keeping only one rabbit, two rabbits should have a minimum area that's three meters by two meters, and at least one meter high.
+As we don't recommend keeping only one rabbit, two rabbits should have a minimum area that's three metres by two metres, and at least one metre high.

 They'll also need a sheltered area, like a hutch, that's at least six feet by two feet by two feet.
-This can be inside or permanently attached to the larger area (three meters by two meters by one meter).
+This can be inside or permanently attached to the larger area (three metres by two metres by one metre).

 If you have more than two rabbits or giant breeds then you'll need a bigger space.